PanyPy/rentalbe/README.md

 - Some code duplication may be found.
 - Not all the types would be declared.
 - Filters are just being applied in the front-end.
+- I shouldn't had to deploy directly to master.
 - And other... :)